 Ford Slashes 10% Of Its Global Salaried Workforce

-Ford is eliminating about 7,000 white-collar jobs — or about 10% of its salaried workforce — as part of a previously announced company-wide global restructuring.
+Ford is eliminating about 7,000 white-collar jobs — or about 10% of its salaried workforce — as part of a previously announced companywide global restructuring.

-About 800 U.S. workers will be losing their jobs between now and August.
-Some workers are being laid off while others are being reassigned, Ford says.
+About 800 U.S. workers will lose their jobs between now and August.
+Some workers are being laid off, while others are being reassigned, Ford says.

 It says the company's management team is shrinking by close to 20% as part of the restructuring, which will save Ford about $600 million a year.

-In a letter to employees, Ford CEO Jim Hackett said the restructuring is reducing bureaucracy and making Ford "flatter" — meaning most teams have no more than 9 layers of management, rather than up to 14.
+In a letter to employees, Ford CEO Jim Hackett said the restructuring is reducing bureaucracy and making Ford "flatter" — meaning most teams have no more than nine layers of management, rather than up to 14.

 He acknowledged saying goodbye to colleagues is "difficult and emotional."